top of page

 Art can also seem like a good idea to include.
 Many authors have cover art or interior illustrations made by themselves, their friends, their spouses, or a previous publisher.
 But these are not really part of the manuscript.
 The publisher will almost always want to create their own art.
 You should only include art in your submission if you are submitting a picture book or if you are not interested in publishing the book without the included art.
 In both cases, the origin of the art and the level of importance to your manuscript should be included in your query letter.

-Next, choose a clear, clean font style.
-They may ask for a different one later, but I recommend having it saved in 12 point Arial or Times New Roman.
+A specific agent or publisher may ask for a different font later, but I recommend having your manuscript saved in 12 point Arial or Times New Roman.

-Do not use specialized fonts to indicate text messages, handwritten letters, etc. These quickly become a problem if anyone, including yourself, changes the font for the whole document.
+These quickly become a problem if anyone, including yourself, changes the font for the whole document.
 Your font differences will vanish, leaving it impossible to tell that something distinctive is happening, and sometimes leaving you looking like you've randomly jumped into first person present tense with no warning.

 If you've seen one of those submission guidelines that recommend Courier font, those are wildly out of date.
 That font has equally spaced letters that work wonderfully for printing newspapers and work terribly for quickly reading full pages of text.
 Modern fonts adjust the space for each letter to make words look distinctive and speed up reading time.
 Agents and editors much prefer these types of easy-to-read fonts.

-Do not add two line breaks (press enter twice) between paragraphs.
 They add unnecessary white space to your pages, inflate your page count, make text harder to read, and appear old fashioned.
 A paragraph either needs an extra space before it or an indent, but never both.
 Current industry standards prefer indents in most cases.

-Those steps should format your body text and get the majority of your manuscript looking crisp and clear.
+These steps should format your body text and get the majority of your manuscript looking crisp and clear.
 Once that is done, it's time to start thinking about finding your story structure.
 You'll want to clearly label the breaks in your story (both chapters and scenes) so that agents and editors can easily follow along.

 Instead, I recommend you number your chapters and label them with the word "chapter."
 You may use titles as well, if you like, but having the chapters numbered and labeled as a "chapter" will be the clearest and cleanest way to indicate the breaks to the editors or agents and to allow them to navigate them.